robole/vscode-profile-status/README.md

 Perhaps, this extension is not included in your current profile.
 Run the command **`Profiles: Show contents...`** to check.

-Is your status bar crowded?
-Is your window a narrow width?

-The item may have been forced out!
-You can test this by zooming out, so the text becomes very small, and you will see more items on the status bar.
-You can hide or disable other status bar items to make space.

-### I am using a multi-root workspace, why can't I see different profiles for each of the subprojects?
+The item may have been forced out (not enough room), or hidden!
+Right-clicking on the status bar shows a complete list of status bar items, and if they are enabled or not.

+### Does this extension support multi-root workspaces?

-This project does not support multi-root workspaces because I do not use them!
+No!
+I do not use them!

 If you would like support added, raise an issue to request the feature.
 A contibution is welcome.

+### Does this support remote or WSL (Windows Subsystem for Linux)?

+The extensions looks on the local file system for the global state in a file called *storage.json*.
+This may not be available when you are working remotely, or in WSL.

+If you have a suggestion to add support - a contibution is welcome.